-At the end of the first year, students decide on at least one major field of specialisation in the faculty.
-From the second to the fourth years of study, the BA programme offers a liberal and flexible curriculum, enabling students to develop their individual study programmes within a guided and academically coherent framework.
-Students can elect to pursue one arts major plus a variety of other courses, two separate majors, or one major and up to two minors.
+At the end of Year 1, students decide on at least one Arts major.
+From Year 2-4, the BA programme offers a liberal and flexible curriculum, enabling students to develop their individual study programmes within a guided and academically coherent framework.
+Students can elect to pursue one Arts major plus a variety of other (Arts or non-Arts) courses, which may achieve an additional major or up to two minors.

-Some programmes offered under the BA require students to have certain academic abilities, for example a certain level of language qualifications, before they are allowed to enrol in the programme and/or to make it their major.
+Some programmes require students to have certain academic abilities, e.g. a certain level of language qualifications, before they are allowed to enroll in the programme.
 Students are advised to carefully study the requirements in the BA syllabuses for individual programmes.

 In addition, the Faculty offers two four-year dual BA degree programmes in collaboration with two highly respected international universities.
 For the one jointly offered with the Institut d’Etudes Politiques de Paris (Sciences Po), students will spend the first two years in France and the third and fourth years in Hong Kong.
 For the one jointly offered with the University of California, Berkeley, students will spend the first two years in Hong Kong and the third and fourth years in the USA.